DevExpress/devextreme-documentation/api-reference/40 Common Types/10 data/index/LangParams/LangParams.md

 ---
 ---
 ##### shortDescription
-Specifies language parameters for DataSource sorting and filtering.
+Specifies parameters for language-specific sorting and filtering.

 ---